-Samsung Galaxy Note 10.1 4G LTE makes its way onto U.S. Cellular, pricing set at $499.99Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Note 10.1 4G LTE makes its way onto U.S. Cellular, pricing set at $499.99Alex Wagner - Editorial Director of News and Content

 After launching Samsung's Galaxy Note II late last year, U.S. Cellular announced today that it's added another Galaxy Note family member to its product lineup.
 The 4G LTE-enabled version of the Samsung Galaxy Note 10.1 is launching today both on U.S. Cellular's website and in its retail stores, with pricing set at $499.99 when paired with a rate plan that includes 2GB or more of data usage.